How proposed capital gains tax changes could have impacted your life insurance

 No changes to tax on cash value withdrawals from life insurance

 Another way life insurance can save taxes is by holding investments in the policy itself.
-Known as a “permanent” or, more specifically, “universal” life insurance, this type of coverage lets you pay more than the cost of insurance and invest the extra.
+Known as a “permanent” or, more specifically, “universal” life insurance, this type of coverage lets you pay more than the cost of your insurance premium and invests the extra cash.
 And because there are no taxes on life insurance distributions, the whole problem of capital gains tax goes away.

 A key benefit of universal life insurance is that you don’t have to die to get that extra money back out of your policy.
 Known as a “pre-death distribution,” or “surrender,” this action takes money out of your life insurance policy and puts it back in your pocket.